Embryo freezing. Cryotransfer

 Treatment with frozen embryos is simple, convenient and economical.
 It does not require multiple daily injections or ultrasound scans.
 There is no need for sedation and there are no side-effects in the vast majority of cases.
 This is due to the fact that hormone levels during preparation will be very similar to those of a normal cycle.

-The embryo transfer technique is identical to that used for fresh embryos.
-The previous recommendations are also identical and must be continued (either in patch form or vaginal tablets) as least until the pregnancy test.
+The embryo transfer technique is identical to that used for fresh embryos and does not require different preparation or additional discomfort.
+Subsequent recommendations are the same and the individualised treatment should be continued at least until a pregnancy test is performed.

 In recent years with the introduction of vitrification, embryo survival rates and pregnancy rates have improved considerably and have even exceeded the most optimistic viewpoints.